oneapi-src/level-zero-spec/scripts/core/INTRO.md

 - all functions return ::${x}_result_t

 Note: "${OneApi}" is a placeholder until One API branding is decided.

-${"##"} Terminology
-This specification uses key words based on [RFC2119](https://www.ietf.org/rfc/rfc2119.txt) to indicate requirement level.
-In particular, the following words are used to describe the actions of an implementation of this specification:
-- **May**: the word _may_, or the adjective _optional_, mean that conforming implementations are permitted to, but need not behave as described.
-- **Should**: the word _should_, or the adjective _recommended_, mean that there could be reasons for an implementations to deviate from the behavior described, but that such deviation should be avoided.
-- **Must**: the word _must_, or the term _required_ or _shall_, mean that the behavior described is an absolute requirement of the specification.

 ${"##"} Versioning
 There are multiple versions that should be used by the application to determine compatibility: